Copyright © 2023 LOCALIIZ | All rights reserved

 Scattered in between old garages and hardware stores, you’ll find plenty of leather workshops and speciality stores—for example, we spent an inordinate amount of time in Muze Pens, which stocks fountain pens sourced globally and a dizzying array of ink.
 Vinyl record lovers will definitely need to pay a visit to Vinyl Hero, White Noise Records, and Tai Nan Records—all amazing stores that serve to fuel our addiction to analogue music.

-We also love trawling through the shelves of lifestyle stores such as quirky homeware shop Foreforehead, vintage store Shop Little Two (where we once found an adorable mini accordion in good working condition!), Midway Shop for their clean and minimalistic Japanese-inspired ceramics and home products, and Terra House, with their beautiful taxidermy pieces of butterflies and other insects alongside a cute (and very much alive) shop cat.
+We also love trawling through the shelves of lifestyle stores such as quirky homeware shop Foreforehead, vintage store Shop Little Two (where we once found an adorable mini accordion in good working condition!), second-hand store Redress, Midway Shop for their clean and minimalistic Japanese-inspired ceramics and home products, and Terra House, with their beautiful taxidermy pieces of butterflies and other insects alongside a cute (and very much alive) shop cat.

 Grub-wise, you absolutely must venture back nearer to Sham Shui Po proper to check out Hop Yik Tai for its Michelin-recognised cheung fun (腸粉; steamed rice rolls), Kung Wo Beancurd Factory for the silkiest tofu pudding, fantastic Malaysian dishes at Kedai Kopi Semua Semua, and fragrant tomato soup noodles at Tomato C Hing.